-How can my church make sermon content more searchable?
+How to make your sermon more searchable

 Searchability 101 - post your content online